 - Employees who regularly work with foreign suppliers and companies.

-- Businesses that regularly send wire and electronic funds transfers.
+- Businesses that periodically send wire and electronic funds transfers.

 - Human resources and payroll departments.

 - The elderly and people who have made recent real estate purchases.